Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 Recent Gold from sample panning at Grant-Frontier Park.
 A wide range of sizes from -100 mesh up to a mini-picker.

 Want more spots to dig around metro Denver and across Colorado Gold Country?
-Check out my guidebook to Colorado gold prospecting here with over 180 public access dig sites.
+Check out my guidebooks to Colorado gold prospecting here with over 180 public access dig sites in the first book and another 270 in the second for a total of over 450!
 That’ll keep you busy for a while!

 As always, I’m happy to field any questions you may have…now go dig!